web-ridge/react-native-paper-dates/README.md

 ## Import some localized strings
 Ideally you do this somewhere in your `index.js` before `react-native-paper-dates` is used.
-Currently we only have en/nl/pl/pt translations but it's really easy to add one extra since it are only some labels and error messages
+Currently we only have en/nl/pl/pt translations but it's really easy to add one extra since it are only some labels and error messages.

 ```tsx
 // e.g in your index.js
 import {